 The Florida Keys are one of America’s best kept mancation secrets seemingly tucked away into the southeastern corner.
-But, a weekend of fishing, bar-hopping, and outdoor fun awaits on this stretch of sun, sand, and sinful fun.
-Composed of five major islands amongst dozens of smaller ones, this is the have-it-all vacation spot.
+For the guys that chose this destination, a weekend of fishing, bar-hopping, historic sites, and outdoor fun awaits on this stretch of sun, sand, and sinful fun.

 The first major point in the Keys from Miami airport is Key Largo, a hot spot for fishing and diving.
 Visitors run straight for the latter at John Pennekamp Coral Reef State Park.
 Here, activities range from snorkeling to exploring the underwater activity from a glass-bottomed boat.
 The prices are value-based, and the scenery is some of the best in the world.

 This was named the first undersea national park in 1960 and encompasses 178 nautical square miles of coral reefs, seagrass beds and mangrove swamps perfectly viewed from one of the park’s boats.
 These areas were established to protect and preserve the only living coral reef in the continental United States, the third largest in the world.

 Plan a visit to arrive at the next major Keys hotspot, Islamorada, during the full moon.
 The Morada Bay Café is a beachfront outlet offering gourmet cuisine presented as if this were the streets of New York.
 It is the main spot for the Keys’ famous full moon celebrations rich with dancing, delicious food, and late-night revelry.
 Known for beautiful ladies and toe-tapping bands, these parties are worth the visit.

 No matter what time of year though, tables at this delicious restaurant rest on the sand with views of the water by tiki torch.
 Arrive in time for sunset for the best views; then tuck into the delicious fare here culminating in their own recipe of Key Lime Pie!).